 A. Preserve the existing conditions.

-(1) Site/Building design shall preserve natural topography outside of the development foot-print to reduce unnecessary land disturbance and to preserve natural drainage channels on the site.
+(1) Site/Building design shall preserve natural topography outside of the development footprint to reduce unnecessary land disturbance and to preserve natural drainage channels on the site.

 (2) In the design of a development, priority shall be given to retention of existing stands of trees, trees at the site perimeter, contiguous vegetation with adjacent sites (particularly existing sites protected through conservation restrictions), and specimen trees.